canxium/docs/src/whitepaper/roadmap.md

    - Understand how Kaspa implements its difficulty adjustment, block validation, and reward distribution.

 2. **Define Integration Scope**
-   - Determine how Canxium will validate Kaspa’s blocks in its offline mining protocol.
+   - Determine how Canxium will validate Kaspa’s blocks in its Retained PoW mining protocol.
    - Decide whether Kaspa blocks will be stored entirely or partially within Canxium blocks.

 3. **Community Engagement**